ihmeuw/vivarium_research/docs/source/models/gbd2017/risk_attributable_causes/neonatal_preterm/index.rst

 +++++++++++++++++++++++++++

 Preterm birth is defined as live birth before 37 completed weeks of gestation.
-In our analysis, we further break down this cause into three sub-categories of preterm birth, based on gestational age: extremely preterm (<28 weeks), very preterm (28 to <32 weeks), and moderate to late preterm (32 to <37 weeks).
+GBD 2017 further breaks down this cause into three sub-categories of preterm birth, based on gestational age: extremely preterm (<28 weeks), very preterm (28 to <32 weeks), and moderate to late preterm (32 to <37 weeks).
 These categories are based on the World Health Organization (WHO) definition of